fenago/python-networking-sysadmins/scripting/lab_guides/Lab_16.md

-In this section, we are going to see the actual data[]{#id326418842 .indexterm} extraction process.
+In this section, we are going to see the actual data extraction process.
 Python has the `beautifulsoup` library to perform the data extraction task.
 We are also going to use the requests library of Python.